Orange-OpenSource/ods-android/docs/components/AppBarsTop.md

 -- | -- | --
-`title: String` | | Title to be displayed in the center of the top app bar `modifier: Modifier` | `Modifier` |`Modifier` to be applied to the top app bar `navigationIcon: OdsTopAppBarNavigationIcon?` | `null` | Icon to be displayed at the start of the top app bar `actions: List<OdsTopAppBarActionButton>` | `emptyList()` | Actions to be displayed at the end of the top app bar.
+`title: String` | | Title to be displayed in the center of the top app bar `modifier: Modifier` | `Modifier` |`Modifier` to be applied to the top app bar `navigationIcon: OdsTopAppBar.NavigationIcon?` | `null` | Icon to be displayed at the start of the top app bar `actions: List<OdsTopAppBar.ActionButton>` | `emptyList()` | Actions to be displayed at the end of the top app bar.
 The default layout here is a `Row`, so icons inside will be placed horizontally.
 `overflowMenuActions: List<OdsTopAppBarOverflowMenuActionItem>` | `emptyList()` | Actions to be displayed in the overflow menu
 `elevated: Boolean` | `true` | Controls the elevation of the top app bar: `true` to set an elevation to the top app bar (a shadow is displayed below), `false` otherwise
 {:.table}